Skeins on Branes: Enumerative meaning of the HOMFLYPT polynomial

+Consider now the lower level in the SFT-limit after stretching, i.e., the moduli space of curves in $T^\ast L_{K_j}$ with positive asymptotic a single Reeb orbit.
+For the almost complex structure corresponding to the metric on $K_j$, a straightforward area argument shows that there is only one curve with boundary on the unique non-degenerate geodesic and that it is transversely cut out.
+Thus, for sufficiently large stretching the boundary of any curve in a basic homology class is arbitrarily $C^1$-close to that of the standard cylinder, i.e., to $\ell$.
+The theorem follows.

-\begin{remark} The curve counts in Theorem \ref{thm:HOMFLY} and Corollary \ref{cor:HOMFLYdel} can be reinterpreted as counts of curves without boundaries as follows.
-Consider a Riemannian metric on the $S^{1}\times\R^{2}$-components of $L_{K}$ with a single minimizing geodesic at $S^{1}\times\{0\}$ and SFT-stretch around $L_{K}$ equipped with this metric.
-It is straightforward to check that the only curves in connected components of $T^{\ast} L_{K}$ which have boundary on the zero section and which are asymptotic to the Reeb orbit $\gamma$ that corresponds to the geodesic which is a positive homology generator are the cylinders over this geodesic.
-Since this SFT-stretching is a modification of the almost complex structure near $L_{K}$ it follows that the counts in Theorem \ref{thm:HOMFLY} and Corollary \ref{cor:HOMFLYdel} can be identified with the count of punctured curves in $T^{\ast}S^{3}\setminus (S^{3}\cup L_{K})$.
-Here $\ell^{\otimes n}$ should be substituted by $\gamma^{\otimes n}$, i.e., the curves counted have negative punctures where it is asymptotic to the simple positive Reeb orbits in the components of $L_{K}$. \end{remark}
+\begin{remark} The curve counts on the left hand sides of Equations \ref{stupid homfly} and \ref{delete S3 equation} can be reinterpreted as counts of curves without boundaries as follows.
+Consider SFT-stretching around $L_{K}$ as in the last argument of the proof above.
+Then for sufficiently large stretching curves which have boundary on the zero section are in 1-1 correspondence with curves asymptotic to Reeb orbit $\gamma$ that corresponds to the geodesic which is a positive homology generator (by adding the basic cylinders over this geodesic).
+Since this SFT-stretching is a modification of the almost complex structure near $L_{K}$, the counts on the right hand side of \eqref{stupid homfly} and \eqref{delete S3 equation} can be identified with the count of punctured curves in $T^{\ast}S^{3}\setminus (S^{3}\cup L_{K})$.
+Here $\ell^{\otimes n}$ should be substituted by $\gamma^{\otimes n}$, i.e., the curves counted have negative punctures where it is asymptotic to the simple positive Reeb orbits in the components of $L_{K}$.